Kmg11/Agency/README.md

 ### Features

-- Compatible with all devices such as mobile
-- Compatible with all browsers such as Chrome and Firefox
-- Compatible with search engines
-- Compatible with screen readers
+- Compatible with all devices, browsers, search engines and screen readers
 - Hight level of quality in every small peace of the website
 - HTML validation [ no Errors - no Problems ]
 - Modern design